AlibabaCloudDocs/hbr/intl.en-US/Back up on-premises severs/Back up files for on-premises severs/Mirror vaults.md

     **Note:** When you configure the backup client, you need to specify the Backup Vault Name as the name of the target mirror vault.

-2. Log on to the backup client on the target server or virtual machine, and restore backups [from another client](intl.en-US/Back up on-premises severs/Back up files for on-premises severs/Restore backups.md#section_cwb_rdg_xgb).
+2. Log on to the backup client on the target server or virtual machine, and [restore backups from another client](intl.en-US/Back up on-premises severs/Back up files for on-premises severs/Restore backups.md#section_cwb_rdg_xgb).

-    **Note:** You can also use the [backup search](intl.en-US/Back up on-premises severs/Back up files for on-premises severs/Search backups.md) function to restore backups.
+    **Note:** You can also use the [Search backups](intl.en-US/Back up on-premises severs/Back up files for on-premises severs/Search backups.md) function to restore backups.